The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

 Similarly, using $\|\theta_{\hat{N}}\| = \rho^{1/2}$, we see that for any $s$ such that $u(\{s\} \times S^1)$ lies inside the cone,

-The last step involved the silly inequality $\rho \leq \rho^2$ on the cone, and an equally elementary Peter-Paul trick.
+The second equality used that $\theta_{\hat{N}}(R_{\partial N})= \rho.$ The last step involved the silly inequality $\rho \leq \rho^2$ on the cone, and an equally elementary Peter-Paul trick.
 Next, we use the available action and energy bounds.
-The curvature \eqref{eq:curvature} is bounded on our finite cylinder, because it vanishes when restricted to cone.
+The curvature \eqref{eq:curvature} is bounded on our finite cylinder, because it vanishes when restricted to the cone.
 Fix a bound,

 Then for any $s \in [0,1]$, we get from \eqref{eq:a-bound} that

 From \eqref{eq:e-bound}, we see that there must be some $s \in [0,1]$ such that

 For that value of $s$, the inequalities \eqref{eq:change-of-rho} and \eqref{eq:lower-action}, \eqref{eq:a-bound-2} imply